Bridging Finance Calculator

 • Type: options include standard, refurbishment, or a second charge loan.

-• Term: how long would you like the loan term to be?
+• Term: What is the preferred duration of the loan term?
 Usually, up to 12 months is standard.

 • Properties: The number of properties you have to offer for security.

-• Valuation: of the property or properties offered for security.
+• Valuation: of the residential property or properties offered for security.

 • Loan Amount: Input the amount of funding you think you will need.

-Our bespoke calculator will highlight all fees and charges typically included in the overall cost.
+The calculator will highlight all fees and charges typically included in the bridging loan cost.

 There should be various factors that you will need to take into account:

-• LTV, short for loan-to-value: represents the proportion between the amount borrowed and the true value of the property put forward as collateral.
-Typically, as a practical guideline, the greater the LTV, the greater the interest rate that will be presented, and conversely.
-Put simply, if LTV is low, borrowers can expect favourable interest rates from most lenders.
+• LTV (loan to value): This is the ratio of the amount borrowed to the property’s value.
+The borrower uses the property as collateral.
+In general, the higher the LTV, the higher the interest rate offered, and vice versa.
+Put simply, if LTV is low, borrowers can expect competitive interest rates from most lenders.

 • The size of the deposit: This plays a significant role in shaping how lenders perceive your financial reliability.
-By making a large deposit, you position yourself as a less risky borrower, boosting your chances of obtaining a bridging loan with a lower interest rate.
+When you put a lot of money into your account, lenders see you as a safer borrower.
+This makes it more likely for you to get a bridging loan with a lower interest rate.

-• Lender fees: These are fees charged by the bridging loan lender for arranging the loan and are typically around 2% of the loan amount; however, this may vary slightly from lender to lender.
+• Lender fees: These are charges imposed by the bridging loan provider for setting up the loan.
+These fees usually amount to around 2% of the loan, but may vary slightly depending on the lender.

 • Legal fees: Completing legal paperwork is necessary for a bridging loan, just like it is for a regular mortgage.
-You will have to take on the responsibility of finding a solicitor who can handle all the legal complexities involved in bridging finance.
+You need to find a solicitor who can handle all the legal aspects of bridging finance.
 In addition, you will be responsible for covering the expenses related to hiring a solicitor.
 Borrowers could also be liable for their own expenses in addition to those of the lender.

 • Broker fees: Most brokers will charge a fee for their services.
-It is always worthwhile to employ the services of a bridging broker, as they have access to the best deals and, therefore, will overall lower the total loan costs.
+We highly recommend employing a bridging broker.
+They can find the best deals and help lower the total loan costs.

 How is interest calculated?